EduardoVila/final-paper-manager/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).
 # final-paper-manager
-A project designed by Professor Christian from Santa Catarina University to organize the final paper from ungraduated students
+A project designed by Teacher Christian from Santa Catarina University to organize the final paper from ungraduated students